Admission to our graduate programs is competitive.

 - IELTS: send scores directly to George Mason University using code 5827 (minimum score: 6.5)

 Submit all forms directly to SOPHAS.
 No supporting documents are accepted at Mason’s admissions office.

 MPH and MS students are admitted only once each academic year, for entrance in the fall.
 Applications and all supporting documents must be submitted by March 1.
-Applications are accepted on an ongoing, space-available basis after the deadline until all spots are filled.
+Applications are accepted on an ongoing, space-available basis after the deadline.

 Certificate students are admitted in the fall and spring semesters.
 Applications and all supporting documents must be submitted no later than by November 1 (for spring) or March 1 (for fall).